cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

    * - ``200 OK``
      - The tags were set
    * - ``404 NOT FOUND``
-     - The entity (element or program) for which tags are being set was not found
+     - The entity or program for which tags are being set was not found

 Retrieving Tags
 ---------------
 To retrieve user metadata tags for an application, dataset, or stream, submit an HTTP GET request::

-  GET /v3/namespaces/<namespace>/<element-type>/<element-id>/metadata/tags
+  GET /v3/namespaces/<namespace>/<entity-type>/<entity-id>/metadata/tags

 or, for a particular program of a specific application::